mikelovesrobots/math-for-ml/README.md

 - GitHub will render the notebooks with all explanations and code
 - Great for learning concepts and reviewing code

-### Option 2: Run locally with VS Code/Cursor (Author's preferred method for running code)
+### Option 2: Run locally with VS Code/Cursor (My preferred method for running code)

 1. Clone the repo
 2. Create and activate a virtual environment: